deis/deis/docs/installing_deis/aws.rst

 -----------------------------

 Any of the parameter defaults defined in deis.template.json can be overridden by setting the value in `cloudformation.json`_.
-For example, to configure all of the optional settings:
+For example, to configure all of the options to non-default values:

 .. code-block:: console